How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 After identifying a few relevant seed keywords for your website, use the free Keyword Surfer Chrome extension to add modifiers and generate related keywords.
 Finally, find search terms that are more specific and have higher user intent to improve your chances of ranking in the SERPs.

-Topic clusters are a great way to build E-E-A-T compliance in the eyes of Google, which is a ranking factor.
-Seed keywords can help you generate keyword clusters that are connected by a parent topic.
+Topic clusters are one of the most effective ways to build E-E-A-T compliance in the eyes of Google.
+Seed keywords can help you generate keyword clusters that are connected by a parent topic, and the data supports this approach.

 For example, if your company offers tools for employee productivity, entering a seed term like "time management" in Surfer Keyword Research will generate additional keyword clusters that can help you cover relevant subtopics.